This page describes CAIDA collaborators and subcontractors in the DNS-ITR project.

 University of Auckland is New Zealand's largest university internationally known for its learning and academic excellence and research leadership.
 We collaborate with Prof. Nevil Brownlee (Department of Computer Science) who developed a Network Traffic Flow Measurement Tool NeTraMet.
 We use this tool to monitor performance of the root and gTLD servers.

 Executive summary: ISC will build a testbed whose magnitude and capacity match a typical collection of TLD servers (not including anycast mirrors).
 We will replicate the root and .com zones in the testbed, and will present various loads and measure performance under those loads.
-The loads presented will not just be simple lookups, but will include various mixes of database updates, with and without various DNSSEC extensions.

 Georgia Tech provides services to the University of California, San Diego supporting CAIDA in its research effort studying the performance of the Domain Name System and potential enhancements or replacements.